MSLNZ/msl-loadlib/docs/interprocess_communication.rst

             # Send the 'a' and 'b' arguments to the 'add' method in MyServer.
             return self.request32('add', a, b)

+        def constant(self):
+            # Get the value of the constant.
+            return self.request32('constant')

 The **MyClient** class would then be used as follows

 .. invisible-code-block: pycon